 In her prep career, she helped Dowling Catholic in Des Moines win state championships in 1998 and 2000 and she is a member of the Iowa Girls High School Athletic Union Hall of Fame.

-On the date of her hire, Baranczyk who was 31 years old at the time of her hire was the second youngest Division I head women's basketball coach.
-Even as one of the younger Division I head coaches she has made an immdiate impact in women's basketball as she attended the 2013 edition of The Center for Coaching Excellence (CCE).
+On the date of her hire, Baranczyk who was 31 years old at the time, was the second youngest Division I head women's basketball coach.
+Even as one of the younger Division I head coaches she made an immediate impact in women's basketball as she attended the 2013 edition of The Center for Coaching Excellence (CCE).
 Along with 31 fellow WBCA-member college women's basketball coaches she completed the invitation-only, two-and-a-half day elite leadership program hosted by Columbia University in New York City.

 Baranczyk and her program are actively involved in the Des Moines community.
-In 2013-14 the program reached its goal of completing 1,000 community service hours in the Drake and Des Moines communities.
-The team has made a similar pledge for the 2014-15 school year.
+Starting in 2013-14, the program has reached its goal of completing 1,000 community service hours in the Drake and Des Moines communities over the course of the academic year.
 Baranczyk sits on the board for the Young Women's Resource Center in Des Moines.
+She was honored by the Business Record in June, 2017 by being named a 2017 Women of Influence honoree.
+The award celebrates the work of women who have made a difference.

 Her father, Terry played college baseball and basketball at Simpson College and her brother, Brian played college basketball at the University of Albany in New York.

-Jennie and her husband, Scott, have two young children, son, Eli, and a daughter, Jordi.
+Jennie and her husband, Scott, have one son, Eli, and two daughters, Jordi and Hope.